Aden Meinel

 Aden B. Meinel (November 25, 1922 – October 3, 2011) was an American astronomer.
 He retired in 1993 as a distinguished scientist at the Jet Propulsion Laboratory.
 He also held the rank of professor emeritus at the University of Arizona College of Optical Sciences.
 His research interests have included upper atmospheric physics, glass technology, optical design, instrumentation and space systems.

 Meinel received his Ph.D. from the University of California, Berkeley, in 1949.
 His dissertation is titled A Spectrographic Study of the Night Sky and Aurora in the Near Infrared.
 In 1944 he married astronomer Marjorie Steele Pettit who became his research partner.
 They had seven children together.

+He received the Optical Society's Adolph Lomb Medal in 1952.
 In 1954, he was awarded the Helen B. Warner Prize for Astronomy by the American Astronomical Society.
-He was president of the Optical Society of America in 1972 and was awarded the Frederic Ives Medal in 1980.
+He was a Fellow and president of the Optical Society of America in 1972, and was awarded the Frederic Ives Medal in 1980.
 He received the George Van Biesbroeck Prize in 1990.

 In 2022 a biography of Meinel and Marjorie was published by Oxford University Press, titled With Stars in Their Eyes: The Extraordinary Lives and Enduring Genius of Aden and Marjorie Meinel.